2018 Asian Games opening ceremony

 The opening ceremony of the 2018 Asian Games took place on Saturday, 18 August 2018, at the Gelora Bung Karno Main Stadium in Jakarta, Indonesia.
 The event commenced at 19:00 Indonesia Western Time (UTC+7) and ended at 21:25 local time.
-Wishnutama (then CEO of Indonesian TV network NET.) was the creative director of the ceremony.
+Wishnutama Kusubandio (then CEO of Indonesian TV network NET.) was the creative director of the ceremony.
 The ceremony featured a stage designed as a 26-meter-high mountain with a waterfall.
 It weighed 600 tons, was 120 meters long and 30 meters wide, and included a display of Indonesian plants and flowers, as well as a mock volcano.
 The volcano symbolized Indonesia's location in the "Ring of Fire" surrounding the Pacific Ocean.
 Host event broadcasting company International Games Broadcast Services (IGBS) filmed the televised coverage of the ceremony live internationally.

 Proceedings

 Prelude

 Before the ceremony commenced, footage of the President of Indonesia, Joko Widodo, leaving Bogor Palace for Gelora Bung Karno Stadium in a motorcade, was shown.
 When the motorcade was blocked by a parade of Indonesian supporters, the President exited his car, put on a black helmet and rode a Yamaha FZ1 to escape the traffic jam.
 After performing some stunt maneuvers and helping a group of students and a teacher to cross the road, he was joined by a motorcycle escort and approached the stadium.
 As the first part of the footage ended, a motorcyclist dressed as the President entered the stadium and headed to the basement.
 The second part of footage then showed President Widodo riding the motorcycle before reaching an elevator, at which point the real President entered the VVIP seating area.

 It was suggested that the motorcyclist who entered the stadium was a stunt double: unlike the President, the motorcyclist did not wear a ring on the left hand.
 After the games' closing ceremony, Thai stuntman Withithep Komolhiran (a.k.a.
 Suddum So) revealed himself on Instagram to be the President's stunt double in the filmed segments.
 He initially revealed his identity on Instagram after the opening ceremony, but the original post was later deleted.
 It is unclear whether the motorist performed live in the stadium was the same stuntman or not.